 A negative buoyancy happens when the diver or object is denser than the fluid it displaces.
 In this case, the diver will descend because their weight is greater than the buoyant force.

 A negative buoyancy happens when the diver or object’s weight is equal to the fluid it displaces.
-This is what scuba divers aim for in as to glide effortlessly thought the water.
+This is what scuba divers aim for in as to glide effortlessly through the water.

 You should add air sparingly to your BCD.
 If you feel that you are negatively buoyant at the bottom.
 Then you can add a small quick burst of air to your BCD.